IntelliJ Platform Coding Guidelines

 If your code adds new OpenAPI interfaces, classes, methods, or extension points, you must provide JavaDoc comments describing the parameters and intended usage of the APIs.
 Providing JavaDoc or other comments for other parts of the code is a good idea but isn’t required.

 To avoid unnecessary work when reviewing your changes, please follow these guidelines:

 - Look through all of your changes in your patch or pull request before you submit it to us.
 Make sure that everything you’ve changed is there for a reason.

-- Please don’t include any changes that affect formatting, fixing “yellow code” (warnings) or code style along with actual changes that fix a bug or implement a feature.
-No one likes to leave poor code, but remember that having these changes mixed with each other complicates the process of review.
+- Please don’t include any changes that affect formatting, fixing “yellow code” (warnings), or code style along with actual changes that fix a bug or implement a feature.
+No one likes to leave poor code, but remember that having these changes mixed complicates the process of review.